Dr. T & The Women (2000) from Johnny Web (Uncle Scoopy)

 There is also a completely graphic and explicit scene of a baby's birth, shot from the doctor's POV.

+Another problem with this film is that it lacks Altman's usual rich choice of protagonists.
+Nashville had about a trillion major characters and sub-plots presented by an ensemble, but every scene in Dr. T either features Richard Gere or is about his character's life.
+If you find Gere as colorless and lifeless as I do, you'll be yawning about 15 minutes into the film.
 If you look up the word "bland" in the dictionary, Gere's picture must be there.
-If Gere were not a movie star, and you met him at a party, how would you tell someone about the guy you met?
-We guys rarely say "that good -looking guy", which is about the only identifiable characteristic Gere has.
+If Gere were not a movie star, and you met him at a party, how could you subsequently tell someone in the next room which guy you met?
+Oh, he's the guy who ...
+Who what?
+We guys rarely say "that good -looking guy" when talking about another guy, but that's about the only identifiable characteristic Gere has.

-Also, very few reviewers pointed out that the last ten minutes is one of the weirdest sequences ever put on film by a studio.
+One more problem.
+The last ten minutes of this film is one of the weirdest sequences ever to appear in a studio picture.
 Gere gets caught in a tornado (I guess), like Dorothy in "The Wizard of Oz".
-(Get the obvious symbolism - his whole life feels like he's spinning in a maelstrom).
+(Get the obvious symbolism?
+His whole life feels like he's spinning in a maelstrom).
 He's spinning around, passes out, and when he wakes up, wherever he is, he is asked to deliver a baby for some Spanish-speaking people.
+The baby's birth is then shown in clinical close-up detail, as if an educational film for new or prospective mothers.
+If you've never actually seen that happen, here's your chance.

-Kate Hudson is a Dallas Cowboy cheerleader, and she didn't make the calendar this year because she "failed the written test", thinking that "Roger Starbucks" was a famous coffee symbol like Juan Valdez, and that "Tom Laundry" was a famous Fort Worth dry cleaner.
+• A good moment on the funny side: Kate Hudson is a Dallas Cowboy cheerleader, and she didn't make the calendar this year because she "failed the written test", thinking that "Roger Starbucks" was a famous coffee symbol like Juan Valdez, and that "Tom Laundry" was a famous Fort Worth dry cleaner.

-Farrah Fawcett delivers a very touching performance as a lost soul, and the scene where Gere visits her sanitarium is very affecting.
+• A good moment on the serious side: Farrah Fawcett delivers a very touching performance as a lost soul with a lost mind.
+The scene where Gere visits her sanitarium is very affecting.
 She sees him, breaks into a bright smile, and jumps into his arms enthusiastically.
 He thinks she is back to normal, until all his hopes are shattered when she introduces him to the other patients as her brother.

-DVD info from Amazon.
+DVD info from Amazon

 The Critics Vote

 • General consensus: two and a half stars.
-Ebert 3/4, Berardinelli 2/4, Apollo 78.
+Ebert 3/4, Berardinelli 2/4

-• I believe that a very high percentage of the minor critics will praise anything when the director is named Besson or Altman or Spielberg or Sayles.
+• Rotten Tomatoes summary.
+57% positive overall, and 64% from the top critics.
+I believe that a very high percentage of critics will praise anything when the director is an established icon.
 Sometimes I think the director should be kept anonymous until after the reviews are written.

 The People Vote ...

-• With their dollars ... it did okay, not good. $13 million domestic gross on about 1500 screens.
-With foreign, rentals, and other rights, it will make money because of a modest $12 million budget..
+• With their dollars ... $13 million domestic gross on about 1500 screens.

 My guideline: A means the movie is so good it will appeal to you even if you hate the genre.
 B means the movie is not good enough to win you over if you hate the genre, but is good enough to do so if you have an open mind about this type of film.
 C means it will only appeal to genre addicts, and has no crossover appeal.
 D means you'll hate it even if you like the genre.
 E means that you'll hate it even if you love the genre.
 F means that the film is not only unappealing across-the-board, but technically inept as well.